softcover/softcover_book/chapters/marketing.md

 \end{codelisting}

-When published, the code in Listing~\ref{code:marketing_prices} produces the marketing page shown in Figure~\ref{fig:pricing_options}.
-Note that the price can optionally include a `regular_price` field, which displays a "regular" price with a strike-through (together with the actual price), as seen in the 3rd option in Figure~\ref{fig:pricing_options}.
+When published, the code in Listing~\ref{code:marketing_prices} produces the marketing page \linebreak shown in Figure~\ref{fig:pricing_options}.
+Note that the price can optionally include a `regular_\-price` field, which displays a "regular" price with a strike-through (together with the actual price), as seen in the 3rd option in Figure~\ref{fig:pricing_options}.

 ![Pricing options.\label{fig:pricing_options}](images/figures/pricing_options.png)